Sen. Murkowski delivers pointed criticism of fellow Republicans, including McConnell, who oppose Jan. 6 commission

 “They don’t want to rock the boat,” Murkowski said of Republican senators who oppose the commission.
 “They don’t want to upset.
 But again, it’s important that there be a focus on the facts and on the truth.
 And that may be unsettling, but we need to understand that.”

-In a violent siege, supporters of former president Donald Trump stormed the Capitol, intent on stopping the affirmation of Joe Biden’s win of the presidential election.
+In a violent siege, supporters of former president Donald Trump stormed the Capitol, intent on stopping the affirmation of Joe Biden’s win in the presidential election.
 Nearly 140 officers were assaulted during the attack, as they faced rioters armed with ax handles, bats, metal batons, wooden poles, hockey sticks and other weapons, authorities said.

 The House last week passed the legislation that would establish an independent bipartisan commission, with 35 Republicans joining all Democrats in supporting the measure.
-The vote in the Senate may occur on Friday, but it faces long odds: Democrats would need at least 10 Republicans to join them in supporting the measure for it to pass, but Republicans have been lining up behind McConnell in opposition.
+Senate Republicans on Friday blocked efforts to create the commission; Murkowski was one of six GOP senators to break ranks and vote with Democrats to move ahead.

 Asked whether she’s concerned that voting in favor of the panel might doom her own reelection prospects next year, Murkowski told reporters, “You know, I can’t think about that.”